-- Copy and Create Cluster (not available with Advanced mode (ISM 2.8.0.060 or later))
+- Copy and Create Cluster (not available with Advanced mode)

 Selecting this menu item opens the "Create Cluster" wizard.
 Follow the wizard to create a cluster reference.

 For details, refer to "2.12.2 Cluster Creation."
 For the procedure, refer to "Operating Procedures."